The Minimum Wage

 Minimum Wage Threat

-This is supported by research from economists from American and Cornell University who studied the 28 states that raised their minimum wages between 2003 and 2007 and found no associated reduction in poverty.
-The risks associated with the most popular minimum wage proposals -$10.10, $12, and $15 – are outlined below.
+This is supported by research from economists from San Diego State and Cornell University who studied four decades of data that raised minimum wage has no associated reduction in poverty.
+In fact, this study finds that minimum wage hikes after the Great Recession generally “fail to uncover poverty-reducing effects.”
+The risks associated with the most recent minimum wage proposals – $15, $17, and the elimination of tip credits – are outlined below.

 $15 Minimum Wage

-A new survey conducted by the University of New Hampshire Survey Center asks economists about their reaction to a $15 minimum wage.
-It finds that 72 percent of U.S.-based economists oppose a $15 federal minimum wage.
+A new survey conducted by CorCom Inc. and Carnegie Mellon University asks economists about their reaction to a $15 minimum wage.
+It finds that 62 percent of U.S.-based economists oppose a $15 federal minimum wage.

 The survey asks several additional questions that shed light on this topline finding.
-Five out of six respondents (83 percent) said that a $15 federal minimum wage would have harmful effects on youth employment levels.
-Three-quarters (76 percent) of respondents said that a $15 minimum wage would have a negative effect on the number of jobs available.
-And two-thirds (67 percent) of respondents said that a $15 minimum wage would make it more difficult for small businesses to stay in business.
+Three-quarters of respondents (75%) said that a $15 federal minimum wage would have harmful effects on youth employment levels.
+And 81 percent of respondents said that a $15 minimum wage would make it more difficult for small businesses to stay in business.

 Continue reading on MinimumWage.com